normanvisser/normanvisser/README.md

 ## Hi there! :wave:

 My name is Norman Visser and I'm from Amsterdam, the Netherlands.
-After having graduated as a Clinical Neuropsychologist years of working in the social field I decided to turn things around by going into coding.
+After having graduated as a Clinical Neuropsychologist and having worked for years in the social field I decided to turn things around by going into coding.

 Recently I finished the Full Stack Developer Bootcamp by Codaisseur at Amsterdam.
 Here I've developed a great set of technical skills and I'm looking forward on elaborating on them.